elninotech/LinkedIn-API-client/Upgrade.md

 ### Changes

-* We do not longer require `php-http/message`.
+* We do no longer require `php-http/message`.
 You have to make sure to put that in your own composer.json.

 ## Upgrade from 0.7.1 to 0.7.2